AdrianoCahete/Windows.Workspace/README.md

-# WindowsPowerShell.Profile
+# Windows.Workspace
-My Windows PowerShell Profile
+My Windows Workspace

-This is intended to people who like my profile, work with me and, more important, me when format or install a new Windows.
+This is intended to people who like my workspace, work with me and, more important, me when format or install a new Windows.

+This workspace will have some components and PowerShell Scripts to install or update my workspace.

 ## :warning: WARNING
 **This Install isn't tested and isn't complete!
 Don't run it!**

+## PowerShell Profile
 **This Profile will replace your profile.
 Backup and incremetal install are planned.**

 ### Components
-This profile contains (and obvious install) some components:
+This PowerShell profile contains (and obvious install) some components:
 - [Chcolatey](https://chocolatey.org/) - Machine Package Manager, like apt-get, but for Windows.
 - [Scoop](http://scoop.sh/) - A command-line installer for Windows
 - [ConCfg](https://github.com/lukesampson/concfg) - Import/Export Windows console settings